oliversavio/oliversavio.github.io/_posts/2020-02-29-running-java-apps-with-docker.md

 [Alpine Linux Images][alpine-image] are minimalist Docker images that are only 5 MB in size.
 In a production environment you need code to be deployed quickly.
 Here is where Alpine Linux based images come in handy, as they contain only the most essential Linux packages.
 A note of caution however- since Alpine build are based on musl libc and BusyBox, if you have any dependency that only works with traditional GNU/Linux distributions, Alpine containers may not work for you.
 This is a very rare situation.

 ## [Building our Dockerfile](#building-our-dockerfile)
 To run our simple Java application, we will choose an Apline based openjdk image.
-I found this image by simple searching for "OpenJdk" on Docker Hub and selected the [OpenJdk Official Image][openjdk-official] that showed up.
+I found this image by searching for "OpenJdk" on Docker Hub and selected the [OpenJdk Official Image][openjdk-official] that showed up.

 ```
 FROM openjdk:8-alpine